Estimating The Score

 The game is in the endgame, but not quite over.
 White has 1 prisoner, and there is a 6.5 komi.
 Is the game close?
 Who's winning?
 Without trying to read out the endgame, we can make a rough estimate like so:

-Black 17, White 12+1+6.5 = 19.5.
-This isn't exact, but it's enough to give us an idea that the game is pretty close, with white having perhaps a slight lead.
+Black 17, White 13+1+6.5 = 20.5 (next playing a and b).
+This isn't exact, but it's enough to give us an idea that White has a clear lead, because the value of the move must be smaller than 3.5 near the end of the game.
 Below are many methods for estimating the score before the game ends.

 See also Positional Judgement.

 6.5 komi, 1 white prisoner.

 A large side territory

 The most obvious way to count is to simply look at what appears to be "territory-like" and count it up, counting two points for each stone that appears dead as it stands, and then one more point per capture.
 Of course, the trick is deciding what is and is not likely to stay dead or remain territory.
 The other main drawback of this method is speed -- it's about as slow as counting up a finished game.

 Peterius: Is brute force the best method?
 I looked over this page but it seems like in the end, you just have to count up all the points, there's no short cuts.
 Maybe doing it in chunks helps.
 What about keeping a running total for each player and changing it each move.
 Can any higher level players say they are really accurate about this or that one just gets better at seeing chunks of territory as accurate counts with time?